 Studio performance: Sunday, August 6, 4pm.

-This event is a studio showing to highlight what the SBCF artists have worked on throughout the week.
+This event highlights the some of the work these Artists have created throughout the week.
 You’ll hear from each of the seven Choreographers about their process and see a snippet of their work performed by T2 Dancers.
-SBCF Mentors will also provide comments and audience feedback will be encouraged.
+The ChoreoFest Mentors will also provide comments and audience feedback will be encouraged.
+One of the Artists will be selected as a T2 Guest Choreographer and will set a work on the company for performance in November.

 About T2 ChoreoFest